- Wellbutrin SR®

 What Is The Most Important Information I Should Know About Bupropion?

 After starting bupropion, symptoms gradually decrease over a period of weeks.
 In MDD and SAD, sleep and other physical symptoms may improve before there is noticeable improvement in mood or interest in activities.
 Once symptoms are under control, MDD usually requires long-term treatment to help prevent the return of depressive symptoms.
 If you are using bupropion for SAD or smoking cessation, the length of your treatment may be shorter.
-Only your healthcare provider can determine the length of bupropion treatment that is right for you.
+With input from you, your health care provider will assess how long you will need to take the medicine.

 Do not stop taking bupropion or change your dose without talking with your healthcare provider first.